yash-sharma1/docs-site/docs/transfer.md

 Please note the fees must be paid first in BNB before the transaction can be executed.

-## Account and Balance

-Whenever a new address receives any asset, the corresponding transaction would create an `Account` for that address, which contains balances across all assets that are owned on this address.

-The balance (the amount of token) of each asset is composed of 3 different parts:

-- Available: the amount of token can be transferred, and spent to swap (buy) other assets
-- Locked: the amount of token has been used in any outstanding orders.
-Once the order terminates (either filled, canceled or expired), the locked amount would decrease.
-- Frozen: the amount of token has been frozen via `Freeze` transactions.
+If you want to read more about the idea of account and balance, please refer to this [doc](accounts.md).

 ## Simple Transfer and Memo

-Before transferring token to someone else, please make sure that you have an account with enough balance and have unlocked your wallet on web wallet or restored your key via CLI.
+Before transferring tokens to someone else, please make sure that you have an account with enough balance and have unlocked your wallet on browser or restored your key via CLI.

 You can always input a "memo" sentence as extra information to be recorded on the blockchain, though it has a limit on the length.